Dicksonia antarctica 3 foot trunk

 Trunk height: Approx. 90cm

-If leaves are too large we will remove them before delivery, if you'd like to discuss this please call us on 01376 561212.
+If leaves are too large we will remove them before delivery but our aim is not to do that.

 3 foot Tree Fern